The Marvelous Land Of Oz

 Jack Pumpkinhead became uneasy.

-riding through the air is liable to spoil pumpkins," he said.
+wonder if riding through the air is liable to spoil pumpkins,"

 Woggle-Bug.